 June 30, 2014 - The United Nations announces that an estimated 1.2 million Iraqis have been forced from their homes.

-June 30, 2014 - The Pentagon announces the United States is sending an additional 300 troops to Iraq, bringing the total U.S. forces in Iraq to nearly 800.
-Troops and military advisers sent to Iraq are there to add security to the U.S. Embassy and the airport in Baghdad, and to provide support to Iraqi security forces.
+June 30, 2014 - The Pentagon announces the United States is sending an additional 300 troops to Iraq, bringing the total US forces in Iraq to nearly 800.
+Troops and military advisers are sent to Iraq to support Iraqi security forces and help protect the US Embassy and the airport in Baghdad.

-August 8, 2014 - Two U.S. F/A-18 jet fighters bomb artillery of Sunni Islamic extremists in Iraq.
-President Barack Obama has authorized "targeted airstrikes" if needed to protect U.S. personnel from fighters with ISIS.
-The U.S. military also could use airstrikes to prevent what officials warn could be a genocide of minority groups by the ISIS fighters.
+August 8, 2014 - Two US F/A-18 jet fighters bomb ISIS artillery units in Iraq.
+President Barack Obama has authorized "targeted airstrikes" if needed to protect US personnel from fighters with ISIS.
+The US military also could use airstrikes to prevent what officials warn could be a genocide of minority groups by the ISIS fighters.

-September 2, 2014 - ISIS releases a video showing the beheading of U.S. journalist Steven Sotloff.
-Sotloff's apparent executioner speaks in what sounds like the same British accent as the man who purportedly killed Foley.
-He's dressed identically in both videos, head to toe in black, with a face mask and combat boots.
-He appears to be of similar build and height.
-He waves a knife in his left hand, as did the militant in the video of Foley's death.
+September 2, 2014 - ISIS releases a video showing the beheading of US journalist Steven Sotloff.
+Sotloff's apparent executioner speaks in the same British accent as the man who purportedly killed Foley.

 November 16, 2014 - ISIS militants claim to have beheaded American hostage Peter Kassig in a video published to the Internet.
 Peter Kassig, also known as Abdul-Rahman Kassig, is the fifth Westerner whom ISIS claims to have beheaded via video messages.